tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Running the Frontend Website

-1. In the Raziel.Front\ folder, open a console and run `npm run build`.
-This will build a production instance.
-1. Publish the results to your web app endpoint.
-An easy way to do this is via FTP.
-Alternatively you can run it locally by running `npm run serve` and open the browser to the endpoint shown.
+1. In the Raziel.Front\ folder, open a console and run `npm run serve` and open the browser to the endpoint shown.
 1. Login using your credentials from ‘Miscellaneous’ step 2

 ### Social